2024-25 Academic Catalog

 FO 3003 Internship in Forestry: 3 hours.

-(Prerequisite: Junior standing or consent of instructor).
+(Prerequisite: Consent of instructor).
 Professional work experience with firms or companies, non-governmental organizations, government agencies and other relevant entities.
 May be taken for credit up to four times but only once as a professional elective

 FO 3012 Introduction to Forest Communities: 2 hours.

-(Prerequisites: PSS 3301, PSS 3303, FO 2113 ).
+(Prerequisites: PSS 3303, FO 2113).
 Field exercises to gain practical knowledge of soil-geology-ecology interrelationships through trips to various physiographic regions

 FO 3015 Forest Description and Analysis: 5 hours.